-I began freelancing for Edible San Diego for their inaugural issue and have contributed to nearly every issue since.
-From 2009 - 2013 I served as the managing editor of the publication, and regularly contributed until I moved away from San Diego in 2015.
+I began freelancing for Edible San Diego for their inaugural issue and contributed regularly until I moved away from San Diego in 2015.
+From 2009 - 2013 I served as the managing editor of the publication.

 - Brew Times Two, Spring 2015

 - Eat It to Save It, Spring 2014